An Integral Part of Our Evolving Healthcare System

 The program includes a part-time clinical experience in the first year and 34 weeks of full-time clinical education.
 Arcadia has developed more than 250 clinical relationships with a wide variety of top-flight local, regional, national and international facilities.
 The majority of sites are in the mid-Atlantic region.
 Many students are offered their first jobs through the relationships they develop during these experiences.

-Part-Time Clinical Experience
+Integrated Clinical Education Experience

 Students observe and assist the physical therapists in the University of Pennsylvania Health System, Mercy Health System, and the MossRehab system half days for a total of 10 visits over the first year.
 The experience consists of alternating weeks in the clinic with weeks of small group explorational reflection on campus.
-The primary purposes of this initial experience are to introduce students to physical therapist practice in both inpatient and outpatient settings, to mentor students in professional behaviors, and to integrate classroom knowledge and clinical experience.
+The primary purposes of the ICE experience are to introduce students to physical therapist practice in both inpatient and outpatient settings, to mentor students in professional behaviors, and to integrate classroom knowledge and clinical experience.

 Full-time Clinical Experiences